-Dr. Bob Paul: This is not about you being less than.
-This is about you being fully who you were created to be.
+Bob Paul: This is not about you being less than, this is about you being fully who you were created to be.
 Spread your wings and soar.
-A great marriage is always one that has room for us to grow into the fullness of who we were created to be and bring all of our gifts to the table.
+A great marriage is always one that has room for us to grow into the fullest of who we were created to be, and bring all of our gifts to the table.

-John Fuller: That’s Bob Paul and he joins us today on Focus on the Family with Jim Daly, along with Dr. Greg Smalley, and we’re going to be talking about marriage.
-And, uh, thanks for joining us.
-I’m John Fuller.
+John Fuller: That’s Bob Paul, and he joins us today on Focus on the Family with Jim Daly, along with Dr. Greg Smalley, and we’re gonna be talking about marriage.
+And, uh, thanks for joining us, I’m John Fuller.

 Jim Daly: John, I am so pleased to have Bob and Greg back with us today.
-And if you missed the discussion last time, I think you’ve got to get the download.
-You know, get the app for your smartphone.
-Call us.
-We’ll tell you what you need (laughter) to do to- to listen in.
-But it was good stuff.
-And these two men have put together, I think, a powerful treatise on the issue of marriage.
-And, you know, both of them work with couples.
-Bob, of course, is leading the team at Hope Restored which is our four day intensive program.
-And he sees a lot of stuff.
-He runs the clinicians.
-That’s his job.
-And he gets to really peer into those counseling sessions and see what’s happening with folks.
-And he’s brought all of that wisdom, along with Greg, into this great book, 9 Lies That Will Destroy Your Marriage.
-But the wonderful news is there’s truths that will save your marriage.
-And that’s what we’re gonna cover today.
+And if you missed the discussion last time, I think you gotta get the download, you know, get the app for your smartphone.
+Call us, we’ll tell you what (laughs) you need to do to- to listen in.
+But, it was good stuff.
+And these two men have put together, I think, a powerful treatise on the issue of marriage and, you know, both of them work with couples.
+Bob, of course, is leading the team at Hope Restored, which is our four-day intensive program, and he sees a lot of stuff.
+He runs the clinicians, uh, that’s his job, and he gets to, uh, really, uh, peer into those counseling sessions and see what’s happening with folks.
+And he’s brought all of that wisdom, along with Greg, uh, into this great book, 9 Lies That Will Destroy Your Marriage.
+But the wonderful news is, there’s truths that will save your marriage, and that’s what we’re gonna cover today.

-John: Mm hmm.
+John: Mm-hmm.
 Yeah.
-And we’ll encourage you to call us for a copy of that great book.
-Our number is 800, the letter A and the word FAMILY.
-Or stop by focusonthefamily.com/broadcast.
-As you said, Jim, Bob directs our Hope Restored marriage intensives.
+And, uh, we’ll encourage you to call us for a copy of that great book.
+Uh, our number is 800, the letter A, and the word, FAMILY.
+Or, stop by focusonthefamily.com/broadcast.
+Uh, as you said Jim, Bob directs our Hope Restored: Marriage Intensives.
 We have three locations and more details, of course, online.
-Greg heads up our marriage team here at Focus and has been here almost 10 years.
+Uh, Greg heads up our marriage team here at Focus, and has been here almost 10 years.

 Jim: Bob and Greg, welcome back to Focus.